Gary Hocking: Auto racing

 Hocking was deeply affected by the death of his friend, Tom Phillis at the 1962 Isle of Man TT.
 After winning the Senior TT, he announced his retirement from motorcycle racing and returned to Rhodesia.
 He felt motorcycle racing was too dangerous and decided a career in auto racing would be safer.
 He entered the Danish Grand Prix, Gold Cup and Rand Grand Prix, achieving two fourth places.

-Later that year, on 22 December, he was killed during practice for the 1962 Natal Grand Prix at the Westmead circuit.
+Later that year, on 22 December, Hocking was killed during practice for the 1962 Natal Grand Prix at the Westmead circuit.
 His car, a Rob Walker entered Lotus 24, ran off the edge of the track at the end of the long right hand corner and somersaulted end over end twice.
 Hocking's head struck the roll hoop and he died some hours later in the Addington hospital in Durban.
-It is possible that the car suffered a front nearside suspension failure, and it is also possible that incorrectly reassembled steering – Hocking asked for a change on this item – might have been the cause; whatever was the reason, this caused the car to veer sharply to the left and somersault as he was going uphill and was approaching the crest of the rise.
+It is possible that the car suffered a front suspension failure, and it is also possible that incorrectly reassembled steering – Hocking had asked for a change on this item – might have been the cause; whatever was the reason, this caused the car to veer sharply to the left and somersault as he was going uphill and was approaching the crest of the rise.
 It is also likely that he was dehydrated and lost consciousness from that.
 He had been entered for the South African Grand Prix shortly awards, which would have allowed him to make his world championship debut, but following his death this was withdrawn.
 He was 25 years old.